BVE-Reborn/bve-reborn-archive/docs/development/building.md

 # Building {#dev-building}

 All platforms will need an install of cmake 3.12+.
-Linux installs will also need various system libraries for the graphics library bsf.
+Linux installs will also need various system libraries for the graphics library nova.
 These instructions assume knowledge about how to use cmake on your platform.

 ---